aw/nodejs-debian/README.md

 # Disclaimer

-This repository does NOT contain node.js or any copyrighted source code.
+This repository does NOT contain node.js.
 It simply contains some tools and a custom debian/ directory structure for generating a nice little deployable debian package containing a compiled node.js based on the version you want.